-To be eligible for FY25 SIG, an arts organization must meet all the following requirements:
+To be eligible for FY26 SIG, an arts organization must meet all the following requirements:

-- First-time applicants must complete the pre-application in the online grant portal to verify eligibility. - The applicant organization's mission statement is clearly focused on arts.
-SIG supports arts organizations in the following disciplines, based on the National Endowment for the Arts: Artist Communities, Dance, Design, Folk & Traditional Arts, Literary Arts, Media Arts, Art Museums, Music, Musical Theater, Opera, Presenting & Multidisciplinary, Theater, and Visual Arts. - SIG is an operating grant.
+- First-time applicants must complete the pre-application in the online grant portal to verify eligibility. - The applicant organization's mission is clearly focused on arts.
+SIG supports arts organizations in the following disciplines: Art Museums, Artist Communities, Dance, Design, Film & Media Arts, Folk & Traditional Arts, Literary Arts, Music, Musical Theater, Opera, Presenting & Multidisciplinary Works, Theater, and Visual Arts.

+SIG is an operating grant.
 Eligible organizations have an arts-based mission, and a primary focus on arts.
-Organizations with a mission that is not focused on arts, but offer arts programs, are not eligible for this grant. - The applicant organization is based in Fund for the Arts' service area in Greater Louisville, which includes the following counties: Bullitt, Jefferson, Oldham, and Shelby counties in Kentucky; Clark, Floyd, and Harrison counties in Indiana.
+Organizations with a mission that is not focused on arts, but offer arts programs, are not eligible for this grant.

+- The applicant organization is based in Fund for the Arts' service area in Greater Louisville, which includes the following counties: Bullitt, Jefferson, Oldham, and Shelby counties in Kentucky; Clark, Floyd, and Harrison counties in Indiana. - The applicant organization is a tax-exempt 501(c)(3) nonprofit organization for at least three consecutive years prior to the application deadline, and has completed an IRS Form 990, IRS

-- The applicant organization is a tax-exempt 501(c)(3) nonprofit organization, and has completed an IRS Form 990, IRS Form 990-EZ, or independent audit, for the last three consecutive years prior to the application deadline.
-Form 990-N and Form 990-PF are not eligible documentation. - The applicant organization has at least one full-time (or full-time equivalent) paid employee and/or contract professional and/or administrative staff.
+Form 990-EZ, or independent audit for the last three consecutive years.
+Form 990-N and Form 990-PF are not eligible documentation.

+- The applicant organization has at least one full-time (or full-time equivalent) paid employee and/or contract professional and/or administrative staff.
 Full-time is defined as an average of 30-40 hours per week split between no more than two paid staff. - The applicant organization has received funding support from the Fund for the Arts within the last three years and is compliant with any Fund for the Arts grant agreement or contract, including reporting requirements.
 This does not include pass-through funding. - The applicant organization demonstrates a consistent programmatic history and community impact in Greater Louisville, with programming accessible to all members of the community. - The applicant organization demonstrates that it receives community support through earned and contributed revenue.